 Training, qualifications & experience

-I would like you to know that I am fully qualified and experienced, having worked for several years in a general practice agency, I have come across and worked with most problems that people face, including domestic abuse, self esteem issues, anxiety and depression, loss, (in all its forms) relationships, anger, self harm.
+I would like you to know that I am fully qualified counsellor, Psychotherapist and Supervisor.
+Having worked for several years in a general practice agency, I have come across and worked with most problems that people face, including domestic abuse, self esteem issues, anxiety and depression, loss, (in all its forms) relationships, anger, self harm.
 This list is not exhaustive and I am happy to work with whatever my clients bring.

 I am registered with BACP and am bound by their ethical framework, I am fully insured, I meet monthly with my supervisor and attend regular continuous professional development training.

 I draw upon not only life’s experiences but, also the people and clients I have met who have brought so much of themselves that I could not fail to be touched or to gain a wealth of knowledge, and skills.

 As well as enjoying and feeling a great deal of fulfilment from my counselling work I am also involved in education with students who are going through their training to become qualified counsellors.
 I am in the process of training to become a supervisor.

 “You have given me the tools to be able to work with my problems”

 “this session is better than any medication I could have had from my doctor”